Want our best pricing?

 Wire Decks, Beam Capacity & Load Distribution

-When determining how a pallet rack will be loaded, there are more considerations than just weight and rack structure.
+When determining how a pallet rack will be loaded, there are more considerations than just weight, number of pallets, and rack structure.
 The specifications of the load (dimensions, shape, size, and density) must also be taken into consideration.
 ANSI 26.2 and other universally accepted load distribution regulations have been put into place to ensure "any static load which is evenly distributed over the entire surface on the rack deck [is] independent of the support system."

-When selecting the right wire deck for your specific project, it is essential to know not only the weight, but also the type of load.
-Loads could vary from wood or plastic pallets, Gaylord boxes, hand stack application, furniture, or any number of other possibilities.
+When selecting the right wire deck for your specific project, it is essential to know not only the weight but also the type of load.
+Loads could vary from wood or plastic pallets, Gaylord boxes, hand stack applications, furniture, or any number of other possibilities.
 Local fire codes should also be considered.

 Wire Deck inside Pallet Racking